Ifeanyi Ifeanyi

-Ifeanyi Ifeanyi (born 15 August 1995) is a Nigerian international footballer who plays for Uzbek club Mash'al Mubarek, as a midfielder.
+Ifeanyi Ifeanyi (born 15 August 1995) is a Nigerian international footballer who plays for Uzbekistan Super League club Qizilqum Zarafshon and Nigeria national football team, as a midfielder.

 Club career

 Born in Lagos, Ifeanyi spent his early career with Water, MFM and Akwa United.
 In January 2019 he moved to Algerian club ES Sétif.
-He returned to Akwa United later that year, before signing for Uzbek club Mash'al Mubarek in 2020.
+He returned to Akwa United later that year, before signing for Uzbek club Mash'al Mubarek, Iraqi club Newroz, and Uzbek club Qizilqum Zarafshon.

 International career

 He made his international debut for Nigeria in 2017.